 "A COG IN CRIMSON"

-Summary: Theolen Al-Amir is a Rogue Trader, an interstellar merchant given a blank check by the Imperium of Man to travel the fringes of the galaxy.
+Summary: Theolen Al-Amir is a an interstellar pirate cashing in a blank check to rob, steal, and travel the fringes of the galaxy.
 Embroiled in a campaign of war profiteering, he encounters a sect of machine-venerating cultists led by Heironomyia Bosch, a priestess of the secretive Adeptus Mechanicus.
 The pair are at first fascinated by each others’ motivations and abilities, but ideological differences will test their alliance as the cultists’ pilgrimage draws closer to their promised land – the holy forge world of Mars.

 COLD OPEN STORIES is producing a series of self-contained short fan audio dramas set in the Warhammer 40,000 universe featuring various characters from different apocalyptic sectors of space.